-- identity or similarity to the extent of confusion with prior trademarks (both registrations or applications) owned by third parties in relation to similar goods or services; - identity or similarity to the extent of confusion with well-known marks; and - identity or similarity to the extent of confusion with third parties' industrial designs, appellations of origin, company names, commercial designations.
+- identity or similarity to the extent of confusion with prior trademarks (both registrations or applications) owned by third parties in relation to similar goods or services; - · identity or similarity to the extent of confusion with well-known marks; and - identity or similarity to the extent of confusion with third parties' industrial designs, appellations of origin, company names or commercial designations.

-A trademark may also be refused protection if it incorporates protected means of individualisation of other persons (and confusingly similar signs) as well as copyrighted objects owned by third parties, names, pseudonyms (or derivatives thereof), pictures, facsimiles of famous persons, industrial designs owned by third parties as elements of the trademark.
+A trademark may also be refused protection if it incorporates protected means of individualisation of other persons (and confusingly similar signs) as well as copyrighted objects owned by third parties, names, pseudonyms (or derivatives thereof), pictures, facsimiles of famous persons or industrial designs owned by third parties as elements of the trademark.

-Before taking a decision on the results of the examination of an application, a notification of those results is sent to the applicant with a proposal to the applicant to provide arguments concerning the reasons mentioned in the notification.
+Before taking a decision on the results of the examination of an application, notification of the result is sent to the applicant with a proposal to the applicant to provide arguments concerning the reasons mentioned in the notification.
 The applicant's arguments shall be taken into account when a decision is taken on the results of the examination if they are submitted within six months after the dispatch of the said notification to the applicant.

-The substantial examination is followed by the examiner's decision, which may be in form of a registration decision in full, a registration decision for a part of the applied goods (and consequently, refusal for the rest of the goods) or a refusal decision affecting all the applied goods.
+The substantial examination is followed by the examiner's decision, which may be in the form of a registration decision in full, a registration decision for some of the applied goods (and consequently, refusal for the rest of the goods) or a refusal decision affecting all the applied goods.

-The registration decision for all the applied goods necessitates payment of the registration fee to have the mark registered.
-In the situation where the mark has been partially accepted for registration there are then two options for the applicant: either to pay the registration fee to have the mark registered for the accepted goods or to appeal against this decision with the senior division of the RPTO (the Chamber of Patent Disputes).
+A registration decision for all the applied goods necessitates payment of the registration fee to have the mark registered.
+If the mark has been partially accepted for registration, there are then two options for the applicant: either to pay the registration fee to have the mark registered for the accepted goods or to appeal against this decision with the Chamber of Patent Disputes (a division of the RPTO).
 An appeal against the rejection may be filed with the RPTO within four months of the date of dispatch of the decision to the applicant.
-The decision that results from consideration of the appeal at the Chamber of Patent Disputes may be further disputed with the IP Court.
+The decision that results from consideration of the appeal at the Chamber of Patent Disputes may be further disputed with the Intellectual Property Rights (IPR) Court.

-7 Use of a trademark and registration
+Use of a trademark and registration